wilsonge/notes-app-challenge/README.md

 - https://github.com/aws-samples/aws-amplify-quick-notes for most the note functionality

 As we just want to prioritise working on our business requirements - the bedrock integration!

+## Requirements
+Generate a GitHub PAT stored into AWS Secrets Manager of the target account named `george-github-token` and with the key `github_token`.
+This PAT needs public repository pull access only.